camunda-community-hub/micronaut-zeebe-client/README.md

 your [Micronaut](https://micronaut.io) project (similar to [Spring Zeebe](https://github.com/camunda-community-hub/spring-zeebe/)).
 It allows you to e.g. deploy processes to [Camunda Cloud](https://docs.camunda.io/docs/components/concepts/what-is-camunda-cloud/), start and cancel instances and work on [jobs](https://docs.camunda.io/docs/components/concepts/job-workers/).

-Micronaut is known for its efficient use of resources.
+The Micronaut Framework is known for its efficient use of resources.
 With this integration you can easily implement a Zeebe job worker to process tasks.
 If you use GraalVM you have startup times of about 35ms!

 The integration is preconfigured with sensible defaults, so that you can get started with minimal configuration: simply add a dependency and your Camunda Cloud credentials in your Micronaut project!

-If you are interested in using Camunda Platform on Micronaut instead, have a look at our open source project [micronaut-camunda-bpm](https://github.com/camunda-community-hub/micronaut-camunda-bpm).
+If you are interested in using Camunda Platform on a Micronaut application instead, have a look at our open source project [micronaut-camunda-bpm](https://github.com/camunda-community-hub/micronaut-camunda-bpm).

 ---
 _We're not aware of all installations of our Open Source project.
 However, we love to_